 From start to finish a great performance from one the countries best comedians of the moment.
-Known for his timely pauses, a voice which should be annoying but isn’t, and a cheeky chappy grin – Andy Parsons excels on stage even more so then on popular TV programs such as Mock The Week.
+Known for his timely pauses, a voice which should be annoying but isn’t, and a cheeky chappy grin – Andy Parsons excels on stage even more so than on popular TV programs such as Mock The Week.
 His natural style is very endearing and refreshing compared to other comedians around.
 A show 2 hours long felt more like 10 minutes, none stop laughs.
-A genuine must see comedian whether on DVD or live (see bottom of article for details).
+A genuine must-see comedian whether on DVD or live (see bottom of article for details).
 9/10.

 A Man Who Has To Do His Own Voiceovers

 It began with the lights going out and Andy introducing himself, “a man who has do his own voiceovers at his shows, please welcome Andy Parsons”, to which he arrived in the usual comedian style with thumping music and dancing lights, complete with his trademark grin and jig/walk/slide/dance to the centre of the stage.
 As soon as he stands there, the clapping subsides and he just grins, instantly the laughing begins and you know you are in for a good show.

 Topics included; politicians, history, modern society, parking, a night in with a fruit nut chocolate bar, Iggle Piggle, current topics from the past couple of weeks and also what makes Britain great!
 He also asked “What annoys Leamington Spa”, to which a wall of silence was the response despite a sell out audience.
 Ammo is what you have to give comedians and he was given nothing, but without being unnerved he carried on seamlessly rolling on the show providing great laughs.